TaQuangKhoi/Aqon/README.md

 ## Description

-Aqon is a command-line utility that simplifies the process of converting Microsoft Office documents (DOCX, XLSX, XLS) to PDF format.
+Aqon is a command-line utility that simplifies the process of converting
+Microsoft Office documents (DOCX, XLSX, XLS) to PDF format.
 It supports both batch conversion of existing files and watching directories for new files to convert automatically.

+Aqon was created to make it easy to push data files into Google's NotebookLM.
+By converting Word and Excel documents to PDF format, they become compatible with NotebookLM's document analysis capabilities.

 ## Features